 Many of the trustees and those working for the charity have children on the autism spectrum, which enable us to provide a service which is sensitive to the needs of our members.

 Jane Stanford-Beale, the Chief Executive Officer, has 20 years of experience in governance.
-She has served as a school governor and a non-executive director of Reading NHS Primary Care Trust, and is currently a member of Reading Borough Council, a non-executive director of Reading Transport and a member of the Royal Berkshire Fire Authority.
+She has served as a school governor and a non-executive director of Reading NHS Primary Care Trust, and is currently a member of Reading Borough Council, and a non-executive director of Reading Transport.
 She previously worked as a software development project manager for a leading IT company.

 Tony Walker is the Finance Manager.
 He has over 40 years of experience in finance, in both the retail sector and local government.

 Helen Harris is a Development Worker, running the adult social group in Maidenhead and delivering training on independent living and social skills.

-Garrick Rahal is a Support Worker, running the adult social group in Bracknell and the Bracknell CAYP group for children and teenagers and the Wokingham Youth Group.
+Garrick Rahal is a Support Worker, running the adult social group in Bracknell, the Bracknell CAYP Youth Group for children and teenagers and the Wokingham Youth Group.